City Hall Office

 Shawn hails from a family of planning and land use aficionados, so one could say he was born with a set of plans in his hands.
 Raised in the Midwest, he left the cold weather behind to pursue planning and land use in the best city on earth - Los Angeles.
 He worked on these issues in neighboring cities prior to joining the CD 5 team.
 When he isn’t at a planning hearing, Shawn enjoys golfing, cheering on his favorite college football teams and sampling LA’s best frozen yogurt spots.

-Andy Shrader, Deputy of Environmental Affairs and Sustainability
+Andy Shrader, Director of Environmental Affairs, Water Policy & Sustainability

 Andy advises the Councilmember on issues related to the environment, water, technology and sustainability, working to ensure the city can meet its present economic, environmental and sociopolitical needs without compromising the ability of future generations to meet their own needs.
 He staffs the Councilmember on the Energy and Environment Committee and on the Metropolitan Water District board.